michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 - Commuting on the train and walking around Manhattan are stressful.
 (I've never been more grateful to live in Greenpoint, Brooklyn)
 - I (probably) won't be able to read somebody's feelings in a dimly lit room, like a bar or restaurant, unless they intimate them to me tonally/verbally.

-In general, daily life has become an experience of low-grade stress, frustration, and, rarely but nevertheless, humiliation.
-I live normally but basically everything I do now has an undercurrent of low-grade frustration or embarassment.
+In general, daily life now has an undercurrent of low-grade stress, frustration, and, rarely but nevertheless, humiliation.

-I can't take things for granted anymore.
+I can't take little things for granted anymore.
 Diminutive tasks, like grabbing a straw from the bartray at a busy coffee shop _without bumping into chairs or short people_, have become _accomplishments_.

 {{< figure
     src="/images/stuck.jpeg"